What does it mean to be present in an online course?

 Where I was

 Robotic.
 Most of the content in my online classes were text-based with a few screen-casting videos and two discussion forums.
 I tried to “chunk” the content with bullet points, horizontal lines and Canvas indentation of modules, but it left much to be desired.
 I did use Canvas Announcements every week, but I was also incorrectly posting new content on the Home page thinking that was the landing page for students.
-It does pay to be on the student end of Canvas to see what students actually experience!
+I realized only after I became a student with @One that the Home page was not the landing page.

 Where I am